 Dogpile is not like regular search engines because it is a meta search engine.

-This means it searches other search engines and shows the combined results from all, giving you a wider spread and less censorship problems.
+This means it searches other search engines and aggregates the results from all, giving you a wider spread and less algorithm and censorship problems.

 Are you getting bad Google results ?